- Table of Content

 According to Reyes-Moro et al. (2003), Strategic sourcing can be defined as a sequence of actions to be performed in order to acquire goods or services that are of strategic importance to a company.

-As per Rudzki (2006), it is the practice as "a fact-based, rigorous process that involves substantial internal data gathering and evaluation, and extensive external data gathering and interactions, to select the most appropriate strategy and negotiations approach and ultimately select the right supplier."
+As per Rudzki (2006), it's the practice as "a fact-based, rigorous process that involves substantial internal data gathering and evaluation, and extensive external data gathering and interactions, to select the most appropriate strategy and negotiations approach and ultimately select the right supplier."

 Thus, strategic sourcing can be seen as a decisive activity for procurement and supply chain professionals to reduce the total costs of externally purchased materials, products, and services while maintaining or improving levels of quality, service, and technology.
 This continuous improvement process also integrates customer needs, organizational goals, company culture, and market conditions to answer the most critical sourcing questions of: